anushabhattachary/DeepFace_ComputerVideo_VideoDetectionModel/README.md

 - Supports **MP4, AVI, and live webcam** input.
 - Optimized for **fast inference**.

-## 🖼️ Example Output
-(Insert an image or GIF showing the detection in action)

 ## 📂 Dataset
 This project uses DeepFace’s pre-trained models trained on large-scale datasets.